 • Incorporating textures like jute, sisal, and grasscloth

 • Layering and mixing patterns and colors but building it off a neutral or monochromatic foundation

 • Rooms of this style typically posses a light, playful edge through the use of animal print, chinoiserie, or whimsical wallpaper or artwork

-As I lapped up everything I could find on neo-traditionalism, I quickly came across four of my now favorite designers: Ashley Whittaker, Sarah Bartholomew, Meg Braff, and Maggie Griffin.
+When it comes to the Masters of neo-traditional design, five names that instantly come to mind are Ashley Whittaker, Sarah Bartholomew, Meg Braff, Mark D. Sikes and Maggie Griffin.
 All of these talented designers can flawlessly arrange a room full of different textures and patterns, antiques and modern furniture and still make it look cohesive, clean and never cluttered.
-What I find to be even more impressive, is that the spaces they design never look stuffy.
-They ooze elegance but you still feel like you could cuddle up on the perfectly upholstered Beacon Hill sofa in pajama pants and drink a glass (or two) of red wine watching Bravo.
+What I find to be even more impressive, is that the spaces they design never look stuffy are are the epitome of livable luxury.
+They ooze elegance but you still feel like you could cuddle up on the perfectly upholstered sofa trimmed with bullion fringe in pajama pants and drink a glass (or two) of red wine watching Bravo.
 Sigh.

-Their work speaks for itself and the images of their rooms below seems to define the style better then I could with words.
+Their work speaks for itself and the images of their rooms below seems to define the style better than I could with words.

 Thank you for stopping by and I hope you have a great week!